happymongoose/iap_badger/README.md

 ####Example 2: Purchasing coins (as in game currency)

 The example code given above shows how to handle non-consumable items in the player inventory (ie. the user has purchased them, or they haven't.)
 Non-consumable items don't really have a quantity as such - they are present or absent.

 The following section looks at how to implement consumable items, such as packs of coins that can be spent on in game items.
 Once the user has spent all of their coins, they have run out.
 Consumable items cannot be restored from the App Store; if the user wants another pack of coins to use in the game, they will need to make another purchase.
+For fully implemented code, look at main.lua in the "example 2" directory.

 The code for handling consumable items is very similar to non-consumable items.
 Here's how to set up a consumable item in the product catalogue.